-Employer Technology Needs

-The technology-related skills necessary to be successful on the job are changing to keep pace with new innovations, tools, and applications that make production and services more efficient.
-The skills of the workforce should match the needed skills of the employer for establishments to take advantage of new technologies.
+Employer Technology Needs The technology-related skills necessary to be successful on the job are changing to keep pace with new innovations, tools, and applications that make production and services more efficient.
+The skills of the workforce should match the needed skills of the employer to allow businesses and organizations to take advantage of new technologies.
 This chart shows the mix of employee technology skills (as indicated by employers).

-Employee Technology Skills
+Employee Technology Skills technology needs of their organization.

-This chart shows how well employers believe that the current technology skills of their workers match the technology needs faced by their organization.
+This chart shows how well employers believe that the current technology skills of their workers match the

-The Importance of Technology Training

-If technology is ever-changing, and employee technology skills are important to meeting the needs of local businesses, then technology-related training is essential for ensuring employees keep up with the latest technology tools, devices, and applications.
+The Importance of Technology Training If technology is ever-changing, and employee technology skills are important to meeting the needs of local businesses, then technology-related training is essential for ensuring employees keep up with the latest technology tools, devices, and applications.
 This chart examines the importance of technology-related training for employees among local businesses.